COVID-19 cases are reduced

 and mailing.
 Assuming that enrollments were evenly distributed between 6am and

 12am each day, we get an average of ~46 hours shipping delay.
-We have asked
+Wiseman et al.

-more typical delays used such as 0 - 36 hours for oseltamivir.
+delays used such as 0 - 36 hours for oseltamivir.
+Another source of treatment

 Authors initially believed that 3 days